In this section

 DMD is the most common form of muscular dystrophy.
 BMD is a variation of DMD.
 In BMD, muscles typically function better than they do in DMD, due to a small level of dystrophin being produced.

-The most common form of muscular dystrophy is called Duchenne's muscular dystrophy (DMD).
-Duchenne's muscular dystrophy usually affects only males.
-It occurs in one out of 3,500 live male births.
-Muscular dystrophy rarely affects girls, but when it does, the condition is normally not as severe.
+Both DMD and BMD usually affects only males as the affected gene is on the X-chromosome.
+It occurs in one out of 3,500-5,000 live male births.
+This disease rarely affects girls, but when it does, the condition is normally not as severe.

 What causes muscular dystrophy?

-Duchenne's muscular dystrophy is a genetic disease which means it is inherited.
+DMD is a genetic disease, which means it is inherited.
 Our genes determine our traits, such as eye color and blood type.
 Genes are contained in the cells of our bodies on stick-like structures called chromosomes.
 There are normally 46 chromosomes in each cell of our body, or 23 pairs.
 The first 22 pairs are shared in common between males and females, while the last pair determine gender and are called the sex chromosome pair: females have two X chromosomes, while males have one X and one Y chromosome.